 The portions of the proteins are extremely generous and worth the price, and there are also options on deliciously healthy salads and sides to complement each meal.

 Choose from a variety of fresh white fish, chicken breast, salmon or premium wagyu beef.
 The friendly owner is more than happy to tell you about the specials for the day and recommendations for the different combinations.

-They are also proud owners of their own brand of cutlery made from biodegradable and food safe materials which is wonderful for customers who would like to do their part in saving the earth.
+They are also proud owners of their own brand of cutlery made from biodegradable and food safe materials which are wonderful for customers who would like to do their part in saving the earth.

-The price point may seem slightly higher, but is definitely value for money with the filling portions, deliciously cooked food and wonderful customer service.
+The price point may seem slightly higher but is definitely value for money with the filling portions, deliciously cooked food and wonderful customer service.

 5. Wholly Crab Seafood

 Louisiana-style cooking is known to focus on complex sauces and slow-cooking for the infusion of flavour.
-However, to cater to the exciting fast paced life of Singaporeans, Wholly Crab Seafood also brings a twist of local touches for good measure.
+However, to cater to the exciting fast-paced life of Singaporeans, Wholly Crab Seafood also brings a twist of local touches for good measure.

 With a variety of seafood such as shellfish and crustaceans, the dishes are served to in buckets to be poured out for communal dining.